Real Madrid vs FC Barcelona: Karim Benzema ties Hugo Sánchez’s record in the Classics

 Also read: Real Madrid vs FC Barcelona: Suzy Cortez winks at Lionel Messi

-With this goal, Benzema got into the Top 10 of historical scorers in the Clásico de España, which is led by FC Barcelona footballer Lionel Messi, with 38 goals.
+With this goal, Benzema got into the Top 10 of historical scorers in the Classic of Spain, which is led by FC Barcelona footballer Lionel Messi, with 38 goals.

 Top 10 historical scorers in the Classic of Spain (Real Madrid vs FC Barcelona) Lionel Messi.
 FC Barcelona